Teacher Leadership (M.A.)

 EDAD 511 Group Process in Supervision for Creative Change and Collaboration in Schools 3 Credits

 This course will apply theory and research to the supervisory function of developing group capacity in educational settings.
 Students will identify group process "best practices" to be modeled by educational leaders.
 Candidates will develop and refine techniques, strategies, and personal skills facilitating the development of helping and caring relationships with faculty and staff, while promoting interactive communication with stakeholders concerned with improving teaching and learning.
 Students will demonstrate effective supervisory behaviors in class sessions and simulations that represent daily challenges and opportunities present in school settings.
-Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards and professional development standards, the Standards for School Leaders of the Interstate School Leaders Licensure Consortium, and the candidate proficiencies developed by the Educational Leadership Constituent Council.
+Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards, professional development standards and national school leadership standards.

 Prerequisite(s): EDAD 505.

 EDAD 514 School Finance and Fiscal Management 3 Credits